 Radio only – Promotional offers to children must be used with a due sense of responsibility.
 They may not be used in food or soft drink product advertisements targeted directly at pre-school or primary school children; that prohibition does not apply to advertisements for fresh fruit or fresh vegetables.
 Advertisements that contain a promotional offer linked to a food or drink product of interest to children must neither seem to encourage children to eat or drink a product only to take advantage of a promotional offer nor create a sense of urgency.
 If a promotional item can also be bought, that must be made clear.
 Closing dates for collection-based promotions must enable the whole set to be collected without having to buy excessive or irresponsible quantities of the product in a short time.

 Radio only – Licensed characters and celebrities popular with children must be used with a due sense of responsibility.
 They may not be used in food or soft drink product advertisements targeted directly at pre-school or primary school children.
 That prohibition does not apply to advertisements for fresh fruit or fresh vegetables or to advertiser-created equity brand characters (puppets, persons or characters), which may be used by advertisers to sell the products they were designed to sell.

 Licensed characters, equity brand characters or celebrities well-known to children may present factual and relevant generic statements about nutrition, safety, education and the like.

-Radio only – Claims referring to children's development or health are acceptable in radio food or soft drink product advertisements if those claims are authorised by the European Commission.
+Radio only – Claims referring to children's development or health are acceptable in radio food or soft drink product advertisements if those claims are authorised on the applicable register.